-Ever spotted that condensation around the outer of the glass between the glass and frame?
+There are a few different types of condensation, have you ever spotted that condensation around the edge of the glass near the frame on the inside?
 This is partly caused by cold air being deep inside the frame.
 A cold bridge is created, making the inside of the window frame cooler.
 This is not good for energy efficiency, or the air-tightness of your windows.
 Tilt and turn windows essentially shut like a bank vault in terms of their overall efficiency.

 A really good quick test of the energy efficiency of your windows is to take an incense stick around the frame of your window and float a line of smoke around the window.
 On windy days, you will see the smoke move not only around the window, but also test the area between the wall and the window, underneath the window board (or internal window sill).
 See the smoke move and you know you have air leakage from the outside into your home.

 Our performance windows are enhanced by our German standards of installation.
 It’s not just about the window, it’s equally about how it’s installed.

 Our customers tell us that our understanding of construction and windows and doors make us quite unique.

 What to look our for

 Timber and composite tilt and turn windows are by far the most popular in the UK.
 But aluminium is considerably cheaper.
 Often, this is a lure.
 As many aluminium frames suffer with condensation, despite the inclusion of a thermal break.
 The window frame is the cold part of the room.
 Think long and hard before putting aluminium windows into a property.